Azure/azure-ai-at-ignite/README.md

 - [AI governance news](aka.ms/Ignite2024/AIreports)🏛️
 ### Notes
 - **If you are on site** get your AI Badge in the Community Booth
+- **If you are a partner** please consider filling out the [Azure AI Infrastructure partner survey](https://aka.ms/AzureInfra/AIPartnerFeedback)

 ## Expert Meetup & resources